-smoking, nicotine-containing liquids, nicotine-free liquids for vaporisation and smokeless nicotine products may only be sold and otherwise made available to consumers in unit packets that are in compliance with this Act and the provisions adopted pursuant to it and the relevant EU legislation.
+refill containers, herbal products for nicotine-containing liquids, smoking, nicotine-free liquids for vaporisation and smokeless nicotine products may only be and otherwise made available to sold consumers in unit packets that are in compliance with this Act and the provisions adopted pursuant to it and the relevant EU legislation.
 Cigars may however be passed on individually if they are labelled in accordance with section 32, subsection 1, paragraph 1.